Please add keywords into the search field and adjust the filters to see relevant results.

 United States

-Julie Ciardullo is the Head of Joint Programme Strategy, where she is responsible for driving strategic development and implementation of the C40 x GCoM Joint Programme.
+Julie Ciardullo is the Director, Multilevel Partnerships for the Joint Program Strategy, where she is responsible for driving strategic development and implementation.
 Before joining C40, Julie spent 10 years working for the Los Angeles Mayor’s Office, where she was most recently appointed the Director of Climate Resilience.
-Prior to that, she was a Senior Policy Advisor and the Director of the Office of the C40 Chair during Mayor Eric Garcetti’s term as Chair of C40.
+Before that, she was a Senior Policy Advisor and the Director of the Office of the C40 Chair during Mayor Eric Garcetti’s term as Chair of C40.

 Julie began her career as an attorney, practising corporate law at Kramer Levin Naftalis & Frankel LLP in New York City, and later, served as a fellow at the Sabin Center for Climate Change Law.
 She received her J.D. from Columbia Law School and her B.A. in Political Science and International Relations from UCLA.